SevvalliThavapalan/LinkGenVarPhen-Workflow/Data Processing/README.md

 For more detail on the parameters have a look into our publication or the documentation of minimap2. **Important:** You will need a reference fasta file before aligning the reads.
 See step 1 for details.

 ### 5. Filtering reads
 Aligned reads can be analyzed and filtered using a custom python script.
-It will filter out reads following a set of parameters we defined and will return the filtered reads and a read count table.
-Here all reads are mapped to the initial list of sgRNA-insert pairs.
+It will filter out reads following a set of parameters we defined and will return the filtered reads and a read count table. .
 Besides a read count table a detailed analysis of the filtered reads is generated and saved to a file.
 Because of that a path and prefix for the output files in necessary, indicated by the -o option.
 ```
-py analyze_aligned_files.py -i <input .sam file> -r <reference sgRNA-insert table> -o <path to output files>
+py analyze_aligned_files.py -i <input .sam file> -r <reference fasta file> -o <path to output files>
 ```

+### 6. Merging read count tables
-The resulting read count table can be used to perform data analysis and visualization.
+The generated read count tables can be mapped back to the initial sgRNA - insert table.
+If you have more than one sample, conditions or replicates you can combine them all togethter to make the results more concise and clear.
+The resulting table can be used to perform data analysis and visualization.
 The web application can be utilized to gain a first insight into the data, by reintroducing the read count table into the visualization tab.